BrandyM98/readme-generator/output/README.md

 # README.md Generator
 ![license](https://img.shields.io/badge/license-MITLicense-blue.png)

-This application was created to generate a high-quality, professional README depending on a series of questions a user answers in their command line using Node.js
+This application was created to generate a high-quality, professional README based on a series of responses from a user in their command line using Node.js.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)